 O’toole said, “He basically contaminated the evidence, making it difficult to trace it back to the accident.”

 The trucking industry said examples of such misconduct are very rare, and that everyday drivers are far more likely to be on drugs or alcohol than truckers.

 “There should be zero tolerance for that.
 But it’s like any profession, there are those people that we have to weed out.
 We have to make it more difficult for them to move from one job to another, if they have a problem with drugs or alcohol,” said George Billows of the Illinois Trucking Association.

 On that point, former IDOT Minute Man, Rich Donovan agrees.
 “That’s gotta be stopped.
 People driving 18,000 or 40,000, or 80,000 pound trucks on drugs.
 That’s crazy,” Donovan said

 – Steven M. Gursten is recognized as one of the nation’s top attorneys handling serious truck accident injury cases.
 He is on the board of governors for the Association of Plaintiffs Interstate Trucking Lawyers of America and past president of the American Association for Justice Truck Litigation Group.
 Recently, he was named a Michigan Lawyers Weekly Leader in the Law for his efforts to promote truck safety.

 Michigan Auto Law exclusively handles car accident, truck accident and motorcycle accident cases throughout Michigan.
-We have offices in Southfield, Sterling Heights, Detroit, Ann Arbor and Grand Rapids.
+We have offices in Farmington Hills, Sterling Heights, Detroit, Ann Arbor and Grand Rapids.
 For more information, please read our law firm quick facts.
 If you have been involved in a truck accident, call one of our attorneys for a free consultation at (800) 777-0028.